ZulyVargas/TASKAPP-FRONTEND/README.md

-# TaskApp FRONTEND - Good coding practices
+# TaskApp FRONTEND - PWA - STATE MANAGEMENT

 In this project the tasks web app is converted into a PWA.
 Also, useContext is used to add the light and dark theme functionality to the application.